 There is so much here to learn and puzzle over.
 Which is why I am so delighted that Anna Saqqara Price has agreed to join me for a weekend of putting together Rhiannon’s story with explorations with her ‘healing herd’ of horses in Glastonbury.
 If you are curious to experience more horse, and see what it might do for you in terms of understanding your own nature, and a more authentic way of being in the world, perhaps you would like to join us?

-Unbridled Women and the Healing Herd is on Saturday 22nd and Sunday 23rd April in Glastonbury (non residential).
+Unbridled Women and the Healing Herd is on Friday 9th June – Sun 11th June in Glastonbury (non residential).
 For more details and booking, please see Eventbrite.